 Stuart is a tiny village located in the state of Nebraska.
 With a population of 502 people and just one neighborhood, Stuart is the 182nd largest community in Nebraska.
-Stuart has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.
+Stuart has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.

-Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Stuart is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Stuart is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Stuart is a village of sales and office workers, managers, and professionals.
 There are especially a lot of people living in Stuart who work in management occupations (16.57%), sales jobs (12.15%), and office and administrative support (10.22%).

 One interesting thing about the economy is that relatively large numbers of people worked from their home: 16.30% of the workforce.
 While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Because of many things, Stuart is a great place for families with children to consider.
-First of all, many other families with children live here, making Stuart a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The village’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, Stuart has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+Stuart is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The village’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Stuart’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

-As is often the case in a small village, Stuart doesn't have a public transportation system that people use for their commute.
+Stuart is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Stuart in 2022 was $35,642, which is middle income relative to Nebraska and the nation.
 This equates to an annual income of $142,568 for a family of four.
 However, Stuart contains both very wealthy and poor people as well.